NATS

 Plain text encoding.

-This “encoding” simply uses the message field of a log event.
+This encoding uses the message field of a log event.
 For metrics, it uses an encoding that resembles the Prometheus export format.

-Users should take care if they’re modifying their log events (such as by using a remap transform, etc) and removing the message field while doing additional parsing on it, as this could lead to the encoding emitting empty strings for the given event.
+Be careful if you are modifying your log events (for example, by using a remap transform) and removing the message field while doing additional parsing on it, as this could lead to the encoding emitting empty strings for the given event.

 Examples